 Where appropriate we have visitors in school to entertain, amuse and educate!
 These activities may be visits from a theatre company, or perhaps specialists in certain fields e.g. ‘Mad Scientists’ for Science Week.
 We often ask for a voluntary contribution to help cover costs.

 We visit All Saints Church Winterslow for special services throughout the year.
 If these visits take place during the afternoon, your child may be collected from the church NOT FROM SCHOOL.
-A permission slip will be issued for you to sign at the start of each academic year, and details will be advised at the time.
+A consent form will be issued for you to sign when you child starts school and details will be advised at the time.

 In the event of any of our teachers not being in school for reasons of illness or attending courses, we have a bank of regular supply teachers that work in our school.
-Whenever possible we will arrange cover from within our own staff or with teachers that have been approved and cleared by Wiltshire Council.
+Whenever possible we will arrange cover from within our own staff or bank of supply staff.

 We like to try to organise school trips when appropriate to help bring subjects alive for the children.
 These trips will undergo all of the necessary risk assessments before they are deemed acceptable.
 We often have to ask for a voluntary contribution towards the cost of the trip to help towards expenses incurred e.g. coach/entry fees etc. As with any such requests, if you have any problem at all with this please contact us.
 Due to our recent acquisition of a mini bus we are able to keep the cost requested down.

-When personal items arrive in the lost property trolley located outside Y4 classroom, every effort is made to unite children with their lost possessions; however this is not always possible.
+Every effort is made to unite children with their lost possessions; however this is not always possible.
 At the end of each term, any unclaimed items are put out on a table in the large playground to allow parents to have a look through.
-We cannot hold onto items indefinitely therefore anything we are left with will go to the school shop or charity.
+We cannot hold onto items indefinitely therefore anything we are left with will go to the FOWS uniform shop or charity.

-We have parents that run a second hand uniform sale once a term.
+We have parents that run a second hand uniform shop which is run at Tea and Cake Sales.
 If you have any items to donate please contact the office.